Capevace/halbert/README.md

 **package.json** - Your package.json file.
 Used to install the halbert-core.

-**persist** - Used to store data that is persistant over launches of the system.
+**persist/** - Used to store data that is persistant over launches of the system.

 ## Config
 This is what an example config looks like: